 Be careful though, as the UV index is usually high most days, so a high SPF sun cream is necessary in order to avoid getting sunburns.

 July and August bring even stronger winds with them, which is to be expected given the fact that in that period of time the World Windsurfing Championship takes place in Fuerteventura.

-During spring and autumn both temperatures and winds are more mild and not as extreme as during the summer months.
+During spring and autumn, both temperatures and winds are milder and not as extreme as during the summer months.